1. Language and Speakers

 2.1.2 History of the current orthography

-The current orthography was adopted in 2019 after detailed study of materials stored at GALC.
+The current orthography was adopted in 2019 after detailed study of materials stored at GALCAC.
 Efforts to meet and work with Mirniny language users are ongoing, so an orthography was pieced together using historical data and speech recorded in prompted sessions.
-Linguists at GALC will continue to use this orthography until such time as speakers become available and more information regarding the language is uncovered.
+Linguists at GALCAC will continue to use this orthography until such time as speakers become available and more information regarding the language is uncovered.

 2.1.3 Explanation of the current orthography choice